apache/mxnet/.github/ISSUE_TEMPLATE.md

 If the issue is non-technical, feel free to present the information in what you believe is the best form.

 ## Description
-(Brief description of the problem in no more than 2 sentences)
+(Brief description of the problem in no more than 2 sentences.)

 ## Environment info (Required)

 ```
 What to do:
 1. Download the diagnosis script from https://raw.githubusercontent.com/apache/incubator-mxnet/master/tools/diagnose.py
-2. Run the script and paste its output here.
+2. Run the script using `python diagnose.py` and paste its output here.

 ```

 Package used (Python/R/Scala/Julia):
 (I'm using ...)

-If you are using R package, please provide
+For R user, please provide R `sessionInfo()`:

-R `sessionInfo()`:

 ## Build info (Required if built from source)